-Factbox: Apple launches streaming service at $4.99/month, unveils new iPad
+Factbox: Apple's streaming service to cost $4.99/month; unveils new iPad, updates Watch

 ** Will be priced at $329

-** Available to order starting Tuesday and in stores starting Sept.
+** Available for orders starting Tuesday, in stores from Sept.
 30

 ** Available in the Apple Store app in the U.S. and more than 25 other countries and regions